sholladay/pogo/README.md

 Type: `object`

-Contains the dynamic variables of the `path` in the route configuration, where each key is a variable name and the value is the corresponding path part associated with the request.
+Contains the dynamic variables of the `path` in the route configuration, where each key is a variable name and the value is the corresponding part of the request path.

 #### request.url